manuelkiessling/nodebeginner.org/content/_index.md

 But there is another, more flexible solution.
 Instead of having `politeConsole` decide on text formatting, we generalize the fact that the "polite" message might be transformed.
 The transformation itself however is done outside of `politeConsole`.

+## Passing functions as values

 This can be achieved with the following steps:

-- extend `politeConsole.log` with a parameter `transform` that takes a function
+- extend `politeConsole.log` with a parameter `transform` that takes a function as its value
 - instead of directly writing out the `"For your consideration: " + text` with `console.log`, write out the result of `transform("For your consideration: " + text)` if `transform` is a function
 - when calling `politeConsole.log`, callers optionally pass a transform function

-This is possible because in JavaScript, functions are a so-called "first class citizen".
-You can define and call functions like in other languages, too, but you are not limited to that.
-Function can be passed around and passed as parameters to other functions, just like passing numbers or strings.
+This is possible because in JavaScript, functions are a so-called "first class citizens".
+You can define and call functions like in other languages, but you are not limited to that.
+Functions can be passed around and passed as parameters to other functions, just like passing numbers or strings.

 Here is how this looks in our example: